 Mux On, Mux Off

 In fact, it’s so simple, that the original developers just used two 74LS138 demuxers.
-What these chips do is turn your 3 1-bit address values into one 8-bit value through the magic of whatever happens inside there.
+What these chips do is turn your 3 1-bit address values into one of 8 outputs through the magic of whatever happens inside there.